GGGeorgiev20/kole/README.md

 #### Building an existing project

-To build an already existing project, go to its' directory and follow these instructions:
+To build an already existing project, go to its directory and follow these instructions:

 1. Create a default config file using this command:
 ```bash
 kole --config
 ```
-2. Change the settings in it according to your projects' needs and dependencies
+2. Change the settings in it to fit your projects needs
 3. Run the command:
 ```bash
 kole